Seafood Restaurants

 Sales and Job Contributions

 Sales are the gross sales by businesses within the economic region affected by an activity.
 The total sales contribution consists of direct, indirect, and induced sales.
-Mississippi seafood restaurants generated more than $139 million in sales contribution in 2019 (Fig. 1).
+Mississippi seafood restaurants have generated more than $112 million in sales contribution per year since 2016 (Fig. 1).

 Job contributions are projected as a mix of both full-time and part-time jobs.
 The total job contribution is the sum of direct, indirect, and induced jobs.
-Mississippi seafood restaurants generated more than 3,800 jobs in 2019 (Fig. 1).
+Mississippi seafood restaurants have created more than 3,100 jobs yearly since 2016 (Fig. 1).

 The average productivity of Mississippi restaurant industry workers can be measured by dividing sales contribution by job contribution.
-The average productivity of Mississippi seafood restaurant workers was $35,800 in 2019.
+The average productivity of Mississippi seafood restaurant workers during the past five years was $35,000.

 News